rordenlab/MRIcroGL/README.md

    - To build **with** faster GZip.
 Preserve the text "{$DEFINE FASTGZ}" in the file opts.inc.
 Benefit: faster gzip decompression.
 However, this only supports CPUs that support SSE4 (2008 and later).
  - **Option** You you can decide to build with or without Python Scripting:
    - To build **without** Python: Open the project MRIcroGL_NoPython.lpi (or remove the text "-dMYPY" from the file MRIcroGL.lpi).
    - To build **with** Python.
-You will need [python4lazarus_package](https://github.com/Alexey-T/Python-for-Lazarus), but hopefully Lazarus will detect and install this for you automatically. **[Note, there are issues with the latest python4lazarus](https://github.com/Alexey-T/Python-for-Lazarus/issues/25) release, you should consider compilining without Python support (MRIcroGL_NoPython.lpi) [or use and earlier (2020.07.31)](https://github.com/Alexey-T/Python-for-Lazarus/releases/tag/2020.07.31) release.
+You will need [python4lazarus_package](https://github.com/Alexey-T/Python-for-Lazarus), but hopefully Lazarus will detect and install this for you automatically. **[Note, there are issues with the latest python4lazarus](https://github.com/Alexey-T/Python-for-Lazarus/issues/25) release, you should consider compiling without Python support (MRIcroGL_NoPython.lpi) [or use and earlier (2020.07.31)](https://github.com/neurolabusc/Python27-for-Lazarus.git) release (this older release supports both Python 2.7 as well as Python 3.x).
  - **Option** macOS developers can build for the modern Metal API instead of the legacy OpenGL API:
    - Get the [lazmetalcontrol repository](https://github.com/genericptr/Metal-Framework).
    - Use the Lazarus Package menu to open and install the lazmetal control.